melezhik/sparrow/README.md

     * push your changes

-This is simple example of creating plugin with a  single swat story:
+This is simple example of creating plugin with a  single swat story.

     git init .
     echo "local" > .gitignore